The Theoretical Limit of Radar Target Detection: Simulation Results

+Fig. 7 shows the theoretical performance of SAP detection.
+It can be seen that the empirical entropy of SAP gradually becomes smoother as the number of snapshots increases.
+When the number of snapshots is 1000, the empirical entropy of SAP is almost converged.
+Thus, as long as a sufficient number of snapshots are provided, SAP detection is able to achieve theoretical performance.

-The comparison of the empirical performance of the MAP and NP detectors and the theoretical performance is provided in Fig. 5 and Fig. 6.
-The performance is measured by 2000 simulations, except for that of the NP detector.
-Fig. 5 shows the theoretical and the empirical DI versus SNR when the \textit{a priori} probabilities satisfy $ \pi(1)=\pi(0) $.
-It can be seen that three detectors are upper bounded by the theoretical DI regardless of the SNR value.
-When the $ \mathrm{SNR} $ is $ 5 \mathrm{dB} $, the relationship between the DI and $ \pi(1) $ is shown in Fig. 6.
-As can be seen that the DI and the empirical DI are $ 0 $ when $ \pi \left( 1 \right) $ is $ 0 $ or $ 1 $, while the DI and the empirical DI are maximum when $ \pi \left( 1 \right) $ is $ 0.5 $.
-This is because the former case means that the target state is known, resulting in no uncertainty or no additional information currently.
-Meanwhile, in the latter situation, the uncertainty of the target state is the highest, leading to the greatest amount of information available.
+We verify the correctness of the target detection theorem through Fig. 8 and Fig. 9, which show the empirical performance of the MAP and NP detectors and the theoretical performance proposed in this paper.
+Fig. 8 shows the normalized theoretical DI and the empirical DI versus SNR for the \textit{a priori} probability $ \pi(1)=10^{-3} $.
+It can be seen that the empirical DI of two detectors is with the theoretical DI as the upper bound.
+Fig. 9 illustrates the normalized theoretical DI and the empirical DI versus $ \pi(1) $ for $ \mathrm{SNR} $ $ 5 \mathrm{dB} $.
+As can be seen, the DI equals $ 0 $ when $ \pi \left( 1 \right) $ is $ 0 $ or $ 1 $, meaning there is no uncertainty or additional information available about the target since the target state is known.
+In contrast, the DI is maximum when $ \pi \left( 1 \right) $ equals $ 0.5 $, as the target state is the most uncertain.
 It is noted that the curve of the NP detector is the maximum value of empirical DI, which is obtained by searching for all false alarm probabilities.
-In other words, the achievable area of the NP detector is below the green line.